MKT 555 Retail Management

 Retail Management focuses on the exciting and dynamic aspects of retailing.
-It was designed to seamlessly meld the traditional framework of retailing with the realities of the competitive environment and the emergence of high–tech as a backbone for retailing.
+The course is designed to seamlessly meld the traditional framework of retailing with the realities of the competitive environment and the emergence of high technology as a backbone for retailing in the twenty-first century.
 Key retail management concepts are reinforced with current, real-world examples that bridge the gap between theory and practice.

 Upon successful completion of this course, students will be able to:

 - Examine the field of retailing, establishing and maintaining relationships, and the basic principles of strategic planning and the decisions made in owning or managing a retail business.

 - Evaluate the organizational missions, ownership and management alternatives, goods/services categories, and objectives of a broad range of retail institutions.